openstack/stackviz/doc/source/man/stackviz-export.rst

     Instructs stackviz-export to read a subunit stream from stdin.

 **-r, --repository REPOSITORY**
-    Specifies a :code:`.testrepository` to read subunit streams from.
+    Specifies a :code:`.stestr` to read subunit streams from.
 This argument can be used multiple times to specify additional repositories.

 Stackviz also visualizes machine utilization statistics using dstat.
 To attach